Tax on crypto:

 1. Work out the Cost Basis – First you’ll need to add the original price that you paid to buy your crypto and any transaction fees you incurred – this is known as the Cost Basis.
 HMRC has very specific rules on what can be claimed as a transaction fee, and you can see further guidance on GOV.UK here.
 For example, transfer fees paid to your wallet provider or crypto exchange in crypto rather than GBP, is not included in this list and is classed as a disposable and liable to Capital Gains Tax.

-2. You can then subtract the Cost Basis from the price you sold (or intend to sell) your crypto for.
-If you have a profit you will need to pay Capital Gains Tax on this.
+2. Subtract the Cost Basis from the price you sold (or intend to sell) your crypto for – If you have a profit you will need to pay Capital Gains Tax on this.
 However, if you made a loss, please jump to step 4.

-3. You can then deduct your capital gains allowance of £12,300 from your profit (if you haven’t already applied this during the same tax year) and apply your tax rate based on the table above to calculate your Capital Gains Tax charge.
+3. Deduct your capital gains allowance – You can then deduct your capital gains allowance of £3,000 (2024-25 tax year) from your profit (if you haven’t already applied this during the same tax year) and apply your tax rate based on the table above to calculate your Capital Gains Tax charge.

 How much Income Tax do I pay on crypto?